Lake Schluchsee in the Black Forest

 Photo: The Riesenbühl lookout tower on 1097 m above sea level near Schluchsee

-Photo: Bathing on Lake Schluchsee
+Photo: Bathing in Lake Schluchsee